 Campers with Special Needs

 During each 4-Day and 8-Day Overnight Camp Session, we offer additional support for one boy and one girl with special needs.
 We model our program after school inclusion programs where certain accommodations are made for the child so he or she can be a part of the group and participate in all the fun at camp.
 Some of the children that we have had in the past who qualified for this program include those with mild physical limitations, emotional/behavioral challenges, and cognitive impairments.
 These children are placed in cabins with an extra counselor and with children their own age.
 While this isn’t a complete one-to-one situation, it does provide the extra staffing needed to help these campers succeed at camp.
 All of our staff get involved to ensure these children have a positive experience.
 Our counselors are well trained in many behavior management techniques, and they also have a lot of love and patience for all types of campers.
 Openings are limited and additional paperwork is required.
 Currently we do not have the additional staff support to offer this opportunity at Day Camp or on our Wilderness Trips.

 To register your child with special needs who would benefit from this extra support, or if you have questions please contact our Executive Director, Doug Vanderwell or the Program Administrator, Deb Medendorp at (616)874-7286.
 We would love to discuss your child’s needs with you and determine if Camp Roger is a good fit.

 Food Allergies and Vegetarian Menus

-This new system replaces the need for parents to provide supplemental food for their child; therefore, we will no longer accept food items for your child.
+This system replaces the need for parents to provide supplemental food for their child; therefore, we will no longer accept food items for your child.
 As the number of campers with food allergies grows, it was becoming more challenging and difficult to manage individual camper food supplies.
-We feel this new system will be safer and easier for families.
+We feel this system is safer and easier for families.
 We will do our best to coordinate these meals along with our existing menu while caring for your child’s dietary restrictions.
 If you have further questions, please feel free to contact us.